Anyone familiar with Downpatrick will be

 km), which will be built on a new route

 through the countryside.
-The 2009 Ards
+The 2009 Ards and Down Area

-and Down Area Plan links the development
+Plan links the development of about 52

-road, which is likely to require a developer
+likely to require a developer contribution

-contribution (see proposals DK 07, DK 12 and
+(see proposals DK 07, DK 12 and DK 13).
+The

-very uncertain, and has yet to be pinned down
+uncertain, and has yet to be pinned down

 precisely.
 It is shown in red